(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 Moving from the steady income which comes with a full-time job to a freelancing career, where pay is often unstable, can put a strain on your finances.

 You don’t want to be worrying about paying off your student loan when you’re trying to build a new business.
 You’ll have much more to think about!

 Do you want to help a friend or people who have a specific problem?

-If you’re feeling down and you feel like giving up, reminding yourself of the reason you got into this will lift your spirits and give you the boost you need to keep going.
+If you’re feeling down and feel like giving up, seeing your why in writing will remind you of the reason you got into this.
+It will lift your spirits and give you the boost you need to keep going.

-Plan, Plan, and Plan Some More
+3. Plan, Plan, and Plan Some More

 If you fail to prepare, prepare to fail.

 Why is this motto repeatedly seen and heard in locker rooms and boardrooms all over the world?
-Because it is true.

 You've identified your big picture but what about all the small details?

 Set realistic, measurable goals for the short term, and long-term, and everything in between; describe where you want your business to be in 6 months, 12 months, one year, five years, and so on.

 Being afraid of failing is normal.
 This is a significant move, possibly the biggest of your career.
 The last thing you want to do is fail.
-You need to find your confidence.

 In a classic case of look at me now, news anchor Oprah Winfrey was fired after seven and a half months.

 Failure is often the first step toward success.
-Rather than fearing it, use it as a learning opportunity, and as motivation to make your next shot the right one.
+Rather than fearing it, use it as a learning opportunity and as motivation to make your next shot the right one.

 Even the strongest, most successful entrepreneur can’t go at it alone.
 A healthy support system is one of the best (and cheapest) investments you can make.